How To Become an HVAC Technician

 Also, trade school can help students find job opportunities in the areas where they want to work.
 At our school, the Career Services department can help students connect with employers and apply for jobs.

-Career opportunities as a maintenance technician will depend on a variety of factors.
+Career opportunities as an HVACR maintenance technician will depend on a variety of factors.
 Some maintenance technicians pursue specialized education and certifications.

 There are leadership positions available in the maintenance field for experienced maintenance technicians, who may go on to become supervisors, trainers, managers and executive leaders in the industry.
 It’s helpful to find a mentor and work on developing skills like leadership and communication if you want to advance as a manager in the field.